benwtr/statsd/README.md

 * counters - a dump of all the current counters
 * timers - a dump of the current timers
 * gauges - a dump of the current gauges
+* dtimers - a dump of the current dtimers

 The stats output currently will give you: